Nomaste Hungry

 close up of pasta with tomatoes and basil

-For leftovers: you can place in a tupperware and place in the fridge.
+Add any leftover pasta can be added to a airtight container and place in the fridge.
 The sauce will keep in the fridge for up to 5 days.

 Hungry for more?

-• pasta with brown butter and sage on a plate
+• Butternut squash pasta on a plate with butter and sage sauce.

 platter of swirled pasta with tomato and basil